BHS Stage 4 Care and Management

 Once all skills have been attained and all work assignments completed, students may choose to attend the Study Week at TOCES’ yard in Suffolk.
-The course will help prepare the student for the practical elements of the BHS HK & C examination, with a mock exam taken on the final day of the course.
+The course will help prepare the student for the practical elements of the BHS Stage 4 Care and Management examination, with a mock exam taken on the final day of the course.

-Please note that you cannot train for the riding section of the Stage 1 to 4 examinations through distance learning and that in order to attain a BHS HK & C qualification you must take the examination at a BHS Examination Centre.
+Please note that you cannot train for the riding section of the Stage 1 to 4 examinations through distance learning and that in order to attain a BHS Care and Management qualification you must take the examination at a BHS Examination Centre.
 Structure and content of the range of BHS Courses may be subject to amendment to reflect changes in the BHS examination structure.

 - 16 years and over